Who is Ollie Williams? Meet the Love Island Winter 2020 candidate - Mash Viral

 Ollie decided to leave the villa after only three days when he found that he was still in love with his ex-girlfriend.

-“I have to be honest with myself and everyone that I still love someone … I have to follow my heart in this scenario and it would be wrong to ignore these feelings.
+“I have to be honest with myself and everyone that I still love someone else.
+I have to follow my heart in this scenario and it would be wrong to ignore these feelings.

 Ultimately, this is the love island and it’s about finding love.
-If I did anything with Paige or any other girl who could come to the villa, it wouldn’t be fair to them, ”he said in a statement.
+If I would go a little further with Paige or any other girl who could come to the villa, it would not be fair for them, ”he said in a statement.

 key facts